-Tom and I don’t like to do group tours.
-We prefer to set our own path and discover places in our own way.
+Tom and I prefer to set our own path and discover places in our own way.
 I had my heart set on exploring the entire island of Cozumel (or at least what’s been paved), so we boarded the ferry from the mainland, landed in San Miguel, the major town of Cozumel, and headed to the car rental place for our own island adventure.

 We rented a compact car for the afternoon drive.
 Compact is exactly what we got.
 No power steering, power windows, power locks… No power at all.
 Tom had to drive because I couldn’t turn the wheel.
 Not that I complained.
 It means I get to look at the scenery.
 We headed south around the one main road of the island.